 The following list outlines your rights and responsibilities as our patient in accordance with the Australian Charter on Healthcare Rights and the principles of the Human Rights Act.

-- Access to healthcare – you have the right to access services to address your healthcare needs.
+- Access – you have the right to access healthcare services that meet your needs.

-- Privacy – you have the right to expect that your personal privacy is maintained, and secure handling of personal health and other information is assured.
+- Privacy – you have the right to have your personal privacy respected.
+You have the right to have information about you and your health kept secure and confidential.

 As outlined above every patient has the right to be treated with care, consideration and dignity.
 At Darwin Day Surgery we respect this simple right, and are committed to improving the safety and quality of the care we deliver by working with our patients.
 That’s why we have a policy of open disclosure for when the planned care doesn’t go as expected.
 Open disclosure assists patients when they are unintentionally harmed during health care by having an open discussion about the incident.This discussion will be with your doctor or nurse about why the incident caused harm.
 As well as ways to move forward and make any improvements to ensure that this incident does not happen to anyone else.